CheyenneMDavid/ForagingLink-API/README.md

 ### Wireframes and Mockups

-Wireframes and Mockups can be found in a separate repository which handles the React based User Interface [here](https://github.com/CheyenneMDavid/foraging-link-ui)
+Wireframes and Mockups can be found in a separate repository which handles [the React based User Interface](https://github.com/CheyenneMDavid/foraging-link-ui)

 ---